-'''

-EMAC Inc.

-MTBASIC Compiler

-Copyright 1990-93 Softaid/EMAC, Inc.

-Version 1.0 License No. 00
+EMAC Inc. MTBASIC 8085 Compiler Copyright 1990-92 Softaid/EMAC, Inc. Version 4.0B License No. 00

-'''

-- 2. Before using windowing or the example programs on RAMDISK (if you have the optional RAMDISK), you must first configure MTBASIC for your particular terminal (Chapter 8 explains how to configure your terminal).
-The example given in this section does not require terminal configuration. - 3.
-At this point, if there was another program in memory, you would need to use the direct command NEW before beginning a new program.
-Since, in this example, there is no program currently in memory, you can just begin to enter a new program (press return after typing each line).
+2. Before using windowing or some of the example programs on RAMDISK which use windowing, you must first configure MTBASIC for your particular terminal (Chapter 8 explains how to configure your terminal).
+The example given in this section does not require terminal configuration.

+3. At this point, if there was another program in memory, you would need to use the direct command NEW before beginning a new program.
+Since, in this example, there is no program currently in memory, you can just begin to enter a new program (press enter/return after typing each line).
-'''

->5 STRING NAME$
+>5 STRING NAME\$

 >10 PRINT " This is the example program."

 >20 PRINT "It will print a simple message."

 >30 PRINT "What is your name?"

->40 INPUT NAME$
+>40 INPUT NAME\$

->50 PRINT "Hello, ",NAME$
+>50 PRINT "Hello, ",NAME\$

-'''